 Luiza has a master’s degree in educational technology for health sciences from the Federal University of Rio de Janeiro (UFRJ) and a degree in biology from the State University of Campinas (UNICAMP), in addition to other certifications.
 She entered the world of philanthropy in 2001.
 She worked for twelve years at the Brazilian office of the Ford Foundation, as a grants manager from 2007 to 2016 and previously as a program associate.
 She was also a visiting researcher at the Polytechnic School of Health Joaquim Venâncio (at Fiocruz); she worked at the National Technology Institute (INT); she taught at the University of Rio de Janeiro (UNIRIO) as a replacement lecturer; and was a junior researcher and social educator in the EICOS Program, at UFRJ.
 Wanting to experience what it means to be a grantee, she joined iCS in 2016, when the institution was only one year old and took over the fundraising area.
 Currently, Luiza is responsible for relationships with funders, and manages the team dedicated to drafting the proposals and reports of the received grants; planning, assessment and learning; institutional communication and management of awarded grants.

 Maíra is a geographer with a PhD in environment and society from the State University of Campinas (UNICAMP).
-She has had an interdisciplinary career for over 10 years, expanding her experience in the Brazilian Amazon with a focus on environmental licensing, protected areas, riverside populations and the impacts of large hydroelectric plants.
+She has had an interdisciplinary career and for over 10 years has been expanding her experience in the Brazilian Amazon with a focus on protected areas, riverside populations, environmental licensing and theimpacts of large hydroelectric power plants.
 She is currently an associate researcher for the project of the São Paulo State Research Support Foundation (FAPESP) entitled “After the hydroelectric plants: social and environmental processes that occur after the construction of Belo Monte, Jirau and Santo Antônio in the Brazilian Amazon.”
-She is associate editor of Revista Ambiente e Sociedade (ANPPAS), a coordinator of the extension and culture program at the Federal University of the State Rio de Janeiro (Uni-Rio) and a member of the Latin American SARS-CoV2 network, and Power and Society at the Latin American Faculty of Social Sciences (FLACSO).
-At iCS, she coordinates projects in the Legal Amazon that integrate the land use and food systems portfolio with the objective of promoting more social and environmental justice among indigenous peoples and traditional communities and contributing to the conservation of the socio-biodiversity in the region.
+She is an associate editor of Revista Ambiente e Sociedade (ANPPAS) and a collaborator of the extension and culture program at the Federal University of the State of Rio de Janeiro (Uni-Rio).
+At iCS, she coordinates the Land Use portfolio initiative aimed at the strengthening of local actors in the Legal Amazon and, in particular, with grants that have the objective of promoting more social and environmental justice among indigenous peoples and traditional communities and contributing to the conservation of the socio-biodiversity in the region.

 Coordinator of the Transport Portfolio